cagey-framework/cagey-client-messenger/README.md

 When you receive a message from your WebSocket (or other protocol), call this function to pass the serialized message.
 It will be sent to your registered deserialize-function, which must return an array.
 The ClientMessenger will then emit the arguments, meaning that the first array-element is the event name and the remaining elements are the arguments passed to your event handler.
+After this, it will emit `delivered` with the deserialized arguments-array as a single argument.
+This allows you to do any cleanup operations, like passing objects back into a pool.

 Example:

 If your deserialize function returns `['message', { hello: 'world' }]`, the ClientMessenger will emit the event `"message"` and pass the object `{ hello: 'world' }` as the only argument.
+After this, the ClientMessenger will emit `"delivered"` and pass the array `['message', { hello: 'world' }]` as the only argument.

 **async send(any ...args)**